brucek/brucek.github.io/_drafts/power-irv.md

 This is the trick to fixing the center squeeze problem - if either of the regular IRV losers can combine forces to defeat a center-squeezed winner, they should win - and by taking the highest vote total overall, you can see which coalition has the greatest overall support.

-\* In case a voter only ranked 1 of the last 3, we just split their vote and count it 1/2 for **both** when their only choice is removed since they gave us no preference
+\* In case a voter only ranked 1 of the last 3 finalists, we just split their vote and count it 1/2 for **both** of the others when their only choice is removed (since they gave us no preference)
 {: small}

 \** We do have to worry about a super-rare 2-way tie, but guess what?
 We just found the pairwise winner for that scenario too 😉